ARMmbed/mbed-os-5-docs/docs/index.md

 The easiest way to work with mbed OS is using one of our build tools.
 We've set up an example that you can try with each tool:

+* Our main development tool is the [mbed CLI](dev_tools/cli.md), a command line tool.
+This requires having a toolchain installed on your machine.
 * Our online IDEs let you write and build applications for multiple devices.
-You can choose between our in-house [mbed Online Compiler](build_tools/online_comp.md) and [mbed Studio](build_tools/studio.md), which is based on the Cloud9 IDE.
+You can choose between our in-house [mbed Online Compiler](dev_tools/online_comp.md) and [mbed Studio](dev_tools/studio.md), which is based on the Cloud9 IDE.
-* You can also use [mbed CLI](build_tools/cli.md), our command line tool.
-This requires having a toolchain installed on your machine.
-* If you're working with offline tools, we have [exporting instructions for the most popular ones](build_tools/offline.md).
+* If you're working with third party tools, we have [exporting instructions for the most popular ones](dev_tools/third_party.md).

 You might want to review our [glossary](getting_started/glossary.md).